MRezaAslani/TESA-MATLAB/README.md

 # CCA-MATLAB

 **Correlation Coefficients Adjustment (CCA)** is a novel feature extraction framework for signal and image processing.
-This repository contains MATLAB implementations of CCA and demonstrates its capabilities across several applications, including frequency subband-decomposition, bandpass filtering, time-frequency extraction, and component separation.
+This repository contains MATLAB implementations of CCA and demonstrates its capabilities across several applications, including frequency subband decomposition, bandpass filtering, time-frequency extraction, and component separation.

 ---